pagkly/Zed/Investopedia3/Understanding T Distribution.md

 ## What Does a T Distribution Tell You?

-Tail heaviness is determined by a parameter of the T distribution called [degrees of freedom](https://www.investopedia.com/terms/d/degrees-of-freedom.asp), with smaller values giving heavier tails, and with higher values making the T distribution resemble a standard normal distribution with a mean of 0, and a standard deviation of 1.
+Tail heaviness is determined by a parameter of the T distribution called [[degrees of freedom]](https://www.investopedia.com/terms/d/degrees-of-freedom.asp), with smaller values giving heavier tails, and with higher values making the T distribution resemble a standard normal distribution with a mean of 0, and a standard deviation of 1.
 The T distribution is also known as "Student's T Distribution."

 Image by Sabrina Jiang © Investopedia 2020